jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 - `parameters`: A Dict object that passes extra parameters to Executor functions.

-- `docs_matrix`:  This is one of the least common parameter to be used for an Executor.
-This is needed when an Executor is used inside a Flow to merge or reduce the output of more than one other Executor.
+- `docs_matrix`:  This is one of the least common parameters to be used for an Executor.
+It is passed when multiple parallel branches lead into the Executor, and `disable_reduce=True` is set.
+Each DocumentArray in the matrix is the output of one previous Executor.

-- `docs_map`:  This is one of the least common parameter to be used for an Executor.
-It has the same utility as `docs_matrix` but the information comes as a dict with previous Executor names as keys.
-If onl
+- `docs_map`:  This is also one of the least common parameter to be used for an Executor.
+It has the same utility as `docs_matrix` but the information comes as a dict with previous Executor names as keys, and DocumentArrays as values.

 - `tracing_context`: Context needed if you want to add custom traces.
-Check {ref}`how to add custom traces in your Executor <instrumenting-executor>`
+Check {ref}`how to add custom traces in your Executor <instrumenting-executor>`.

 ````{admonition} Hint